Francis Griffith Newlands Memorial Fountain: Proposed renaming

 In December 2014, the Chevy Chase Advisory Neighborhood Commission (ANC) considered a proposal to rename the fountain due to Newlands' white supremacist views.
 On December 8, the Historic Chevy Chase DC Board voted to support changing the name to Chevy Chase Fountain; a report chronicled the debate.
 The descendants of Newlands opposed the renaming.
 The ANC voted 4-2 (1 abstention) to table the motion and consider it later.

 A bronze plaque at the fountain contained an inscription reading "His Statesmanship Held True Regard For The Interests Of All Men."
 In 2020, the ANC voted to have the plaque removed.

 On February 23, 2021, Delegate Eleanor Holmes Norton, D-D.C., introduced a bill to require the National Park Service to rename the fountain.
 Designated H.R.
 1256 and named the Francis G. Newlands Memorial Removal Act, it was referred to the Subcommittee on National Parks, Forests, and Public Lands of the House Natural Resources Committee on March 23, 2021.
 On April 19, 2022, the Montgomery County Council adopted a resolution proclaiming its support for the bill.
+After a compromise with the National Park Service, the fountain's name was kept but a panel detailing Newlands' white supremacist beliefs was installed.

+In 2025, the sign was removed after President Donald Trump signed an executive order directing federal agencies to review “ideological indoctrination”.